-If your screening test shows a lower-chance result, you should be told within 2 weeks of the test being taken.
+If your screening test shows a lower risk result, you should be told within two weeks of the test being taken.

-If your screening test shows a higher-chance result, you should be told within 3 working days of the blood test result being available.
+If your screening test shows a higher risk result, you should be told within three working days of the blood test result being available.
 You will be offered an appointment to discuss the test results and the further options you will have.

-Physical abnormalities (mid-pregnancy scan)
+Physical abnormalities (mid pregnancy scan)